top of page

 Additionally, the ISPA participates in various Iowa events throughout the year such as, April's ISPA Inauguration, All Iowa Reads, IPA Live, Poetry in Public at the Iowa City Book Festival, Mic Check Poetry Festival, high school graduation(s), and more.

-IOWA CITY, Iowa – Literary representatives from across the state have selected award-winning young writer and poet Daniel Somotochukwu Umemezie as the 2025/26 Iowa Student Poet Ambassador (ISPA).
-Chosen from a highly talented pool of high school students, Umemezie will be officially inaugurated in Des Moines on Friday, April 25th.
+IOWA CITY, Iowa – Literary leaders from across the state have selected Josie Nabhan-Warren, a junior at West High School in Iowa City, as the 2026–27 Iowa Student Poet Ambassador (ISPA), the highest honor awarded to a young writer in Iowa.
+Chosen from a talented pool of high school poets statewide, Nabhan-Warren will be officially inaugurated in Des Moines on Friday, April 24.

-“The ISPA program recognizes an outstanding young writer and celebrates poetry and the literary arts in Iowa,” said Jan Warren, ISPA Coordinator and Program Manager in the Office of Community Engagement.
-“We are so pleased that Daniel will continue in what is an impressive tradition set by previous ambassadors from across Iowa.”
-Umemezie will be the fifth student to hold this prestigious title.
+“The ISPA program recognizes an outstanding young writer and celebrates poetry and the literary arts in Iowa,” said Jan Warren, ISPA Coordinator and Program Manager in the University of Iowa’s Office of Community Engagement.
+“We are thrilled that Josie will carry forward the impressive tradition established by ambassadors from across the state.”
+Nabhan-Warren will be the sixth student to hold this prestigious title.

-A committee of partner organizations selected this year’s ISPA from a distinguished group of high school students across Iowa who participated in the Scholastic Art & Writing Awards, the Iowa Poetry Association, or Iowa City Poetry.
-The selection process involved two rounds: a blind reading and ranking of student poetry, followed by an evaluation of the finalists' ability to serve in an ambassadorial role.
+A committee of partner organizations selected this year’s ISPA from a distinguished group of students who participated in the Scholastic Art & Writing Awards, the Iowa Poetry Association, and IC Speaks.
+Additional nominations were submitted by high school teachers.
+The selection process includes two rounds: a blind review and ranking of student poetry, followed by an evaluation of finalists’ readiness to serve in an ambassadorial role.

-Umemezie will be officially inaugurated at 10:00 a.m. on Friday, April 25th, in the historic Law Library at the Iowa State Capitol as part of National Poetry Month.
-The ceremony will include representatives from partner organizations and feature poetry readings by Iowa Poet Laureate Vince Gotera, outgoing ISPA Tanya Rastogi, and the newly appointed ISPA, Daniel Umemezie.
+Nabhan-Warren will be inaugurated at 10:00 a.m. on Friday, April 24, in the historic Law Library at the Iowa State Capitol as part of National Poetry Month.
+The ceremony will include representatives from partner organizations and feature poetry readings by the Iowa Poet Laureate, outgoing ISPA Daniel Umemezie, and Nabhan-Warren.

 Past Ambassadors